biomedia-mira/blast-ct/README.md

 # BLAST-CT
 **B**rain **L**esion **A**nalysis and **S**egmentation **T**ool for **C**omputed **T**omography

-This repository provides the source code of our traumatic brain injury image segmentation tool for 3D computed tomography scans.
-Pre-trained models will be available soon together with detailed instructions on how to use the code on new data.
+This repository provides our deep learning image segmentation tool for traumatic brain injuries in 3D computed tomography scans.

 An article describing our method and results is currently under review.

 ## Source code

-The provided source code enables training and testing our convolutional neural network designed for multi-class brain lesion segmentation in CT.
+The provided source code enables training and testing of our convolutional neural network designed for multi-class brain lesion segmentation in head CT.

 ## Pre-trained model

 We also make available a model that has been trained on a set of 184 annotated CT scans obtained from multiple clinical sites.
-This model has been validated on a set of 655 CT scans.
-Additionally, our model has been validated on an external, independent set of scans from 500 patients from the CQ500 dataset.
+This model has been validated on an internal set of 655 CT scans, and on an external, independent set of scans from 500 patients from the publicly available CQ500 dataset.
+The results are presented and discussed in our paper (to appear soon).

-**To use pre-trained models on your own images they must be first resamped to 1x1x1 mm resolution.**
+**To use the pre-trained model on your own images, these must be first resamped to 1x1x1 mm resolution.**
-The output of this tool when used with the provided pre-trained models will be a nifti with integer labels representing:
+The output of our lesion segmentation tool is a segmentation map in NIfTI format with integer labels representing:
 1. Intraparenchymal haemorrhage (IPH);
 2. Extra-axial haemorrhage (EAH);
 3. Perilesional oedema;